Heimir Hallgrímsson: Jamaica

-In September 2022, the Jamaican Football Federation announced Heimir as the new coach of the Jamaican national team.
-He would resign however after the Reggae Boyz performed poorly at the 2024 Copa América.
+In September 2022, the Jamaican Football Federation announced Heimir as the new coach of the Jamaican national team, but he resigned after the Reggae Boyz performed poorly at the 2024 Copa América, even though he had signed a contract to coach the team through the 2026 World Cup qualification campaign.

+Oral Tracey of Television Jamaica, one of the biggest networks in the country, said: "I think the coach disrespected Jamaica.
+He was contracted and agreed to pilot Jamaica’s 2026 World Cup bid.
+And after two games he was gone.
+Obviously ... he had one foot in and one foot out.
+When you look at some of the team selections and substitutions for those two games we have to wonder."

-Republic of Ireland
+Ireland

-On 10 July 2024, the Football Association of Ireland announced Hallgrímsson as the new coach of the Republic of Ireland national team.
-On 17 November 2024, Hallgrímsson's Ireland side suffered a 5–0 defeat to England in the UEFA Nations League at Wembley Stadium, which was an all-time record defeat against their rivals.
+On 10 July 2024, the Football Association of Ireland announced Heimir as the new coach of the Republic of Ireland national team.

+On 17 November 2024, his Ireland side suffered a 5–0 defeat to England in the UEFA Nations League at Wembley Stadium, which was an all-time record defeat against their rivals.

-In September 2025, the Republic of Ireland opened their 2026 FIFA World Cup qualification campaign with a 2–2 draw at home to 10-man Hungary before losing 2–1 away to Armenia who were 105th in the FIFA World Rankings.
-However, he guided his team to three straight victories over all their group opponents, earning a spot in the qualification second round after a last-gasp 3–2 away win against Hungary.
+In September 2025, the Republic of Ireland opened their 2026 FIFA World Cup qualification campaign with a 2–2 draw at home to 10-man Hungary before losing 2–1 away to Armenia, who were 105th in the FIFA World Rankings.
+However, the team won three straight victories over all their group opponents, earning a spot in the qualification second round after a last-gasp 3–2 away win against Hungary.

+On 26 March 2026, the Republic of Ireland lost 4–3 on penalties after a 2–2 draw against Czechia in the 2026 FIFA World Cup qualification play-off semi-final.

+In March 2026, Heimir signed a contact to remain as Republic of Ireland manager until after Euro 2028.